 All ten Devon and Cornwall Authorities are committed to working together to improve the consistency and quality of housing options and advice services across the two counties.
-Held up nationally as an example of good partnership working, the partnership has enabled shared policy and practice development, while also yielding opportunities for sleeping, debt advice, youth homelessness and working with the private sector.
+Held up nationally as an example of good partnership working, the partnership has enabled shared policy and practice development, while also yielding opportunities for Government funding in the form of grants for rough sleeping, debt advice, youth homelessness and working with the private sector.